Financial-Times/dotcom-page-kit/packages/anvil-middleware-assets/readme.md

   // Add a resource hint to the response response.locals.assets.resourceHints.add(publicURL)

-  response.send('A resource hint will be added to this response for main.css') })
+  response.send('A resource hint will be automatically added to this response for main.css') })
 ```

-See the [asset loader] documentation for a complete list of available methods.
+See the [asset loader] and [resource hints] package documentation for a complete list of available methods.

 [response locals]: https://expressjs.com/en/api.html#res.locals

 ## Loader API

-A copy of the asset loader will be added to each response and made available at `response.locals.assets.loader`.
+A global instance of the asset loader will be added to each response and made available at `response.locals.assets.loader`.
 See the [asset loader] documentation for a list of available methods and their usage.

 ## Resource Hints API

-Methods to add and use resource hints will be added to each response and made available at `response.locals.assets.resourceHints`.
-The available methods are listed below.
+A new instance of the resource hints loader will be added to each response and made available at `response.locals.assets.resourceHints`.
+See the [resource hints] documentation for a list of available methods and their usage.

-### `.add(url: string)`

-Adds a resource hint to the response for the given URL or path.
-The resource type (style, script, image, or font) will be inferred from the file extension.

-### `.toString(filename: string)`

-Formats all resource hints added to the response into a valid `link` header string.
-This is intended to only be used internally but may be useful for debugging purposes.

 ## Options